 The Philippines is the only Asian nation that is predominantly Christian.
 While many of its Southeast Asian neighbors practice Buddhism, 86% of the Filipino population is Roman Catholic.
-Philippines population forecast to increase by more than 35m over next 30 years

 Source: United Nations Population Division

+PHILIPPINES

+a constitutional republic with 17 regions and 81 provinces

-Economy The Philippine economy is the 31st largest in the world, with an estimated annual gross domestic product in 2019 of USD367.3 billion.
-Over the past ten years, the average annual growth of GDP in the Philippines was 6.3%; one of the best performances in the whole of Asia and since 2000, the country has risen 10 places in the list of the world's largest economies ranked by GDP.
+Source: www.britannica.com Economy The Philippine economy is the 32nd largest in the world, with an estimated annual gross domestic product in 2020 of USD362.2 billion.
+Between 2010-2019, the average annual growth of GDP in the Philippines was 6.4%; one of the best performances in the whole of Asia and since 2000, the country had risen 11 places in the list of the world's largest economies ranked by GDP.
+The emergence of COVID-19 had significant implications on economic growth, in the Philippines, across Asia and worldwide.
+The Philippines' economy is estimated to have contracted by 9.5% in 2020; the largest decline in growth of all countries in the region.
+The good news, however, is that growth is expected to rebound sharply.
+The IMF forecasts GDP growth in 2021 of 6.9%, a figure exceeded only twice in the ten years prior to the pandemic.
+Furthermore, the Philippines is projected to achieve a per-annum average GDP growth rate of 6.5% between 2022 and 2026.
 The World Bank notes that, "the Philippines is one of the most dynamic economies in the East Asia Pacific region.
 With increasing urbanization, a growing middle class, and a large and young population, the Philippines' economic dynamism is rooted in strong consumer demand supported by a vibrant labor market and robust remittances.
 Business activities are buoyant with notable performance in the services sector including the business process outsourcing, real estate, and finance and insurance industries."
 Annual GDP growth of 6.3% in the decade to 2019 was almost 2 percentage points higher than the average of the previous decade and a globally competitive workforce, most notably in the Business Process Outsourcing (BPO) sector has enjoyed an uplift in wages, productivity and per capita GDP.
-From an average of just USD793 per head in 1990, per capita GDP rose more than fourfold to USD3,300 by the end of 2019.
-This increase came at a time of strong demographic change when the
+From an average of just USD793 per head in 1990, per capita GDP rose more than fourfold to USD3,484 in 2019 and USD3,306 by the end of 2020.
+This increase came at a time of strong demographic change when the population itself almost doubled from 61 million in 1990 to 109 million at end-2020.
+The Philippines' Central Bank - Bangko Sentral Ng Pilipinas (BSP) - is tasked, "to promote a low and stable inflation conducive to a balanced and sustainable economic growth."
+(Republic Act 7653) The adoption of an inflation targeting framework for monetary policy in January 2002 is aimed at achieving this objective and entails the announcement of an explicit inflation target (defined as year-over-year change in the Consumer Price Index) that the BSP promises to achieve over a given time period.
+Effective from a resolution in December 2015, the current inflation target is set at 3.0 percent \pm 1.0 percentage point.
+To achieve the inflation target, the BSP uses a suite of monetary policy instruments in implementing the desired monetary policy stance.
+The reverse repurchase (RRP) or borrowing rate is the primary monetary policy instrument of the BSP.
+As with most of the G7 countries, the seven-person advisory committee holds